Human Activity Recognition in an Open World: Experimental Demonstration

 \subsection{Open World HAR: Novel Activities Over Time}

-The time-series line plots, such as the figures for the classification task in Figure~\ref{fig:clsf}, and the raw unreduced performance in Figure~\ref{fig:raw}, are all non-cumulative point-estimate measurements.
-This means that every measurement stands for the performance only on the new data for that increment where at the whole step the new data serves to evaluate the generalization of the predictor in the pre-feedback phase and then the half-step evaluates the predictor after being given the feedback requested, if any.
+The time-series line plots, such as the figures for the raw performance in Figure~\ref{fig:raw} and the classification task in Figure~\ref{fig:clsf}, are all non-cumulative point-estimate measurements.
+This means that every measurement stands for the performance \textit{only} on the new data for that increment where at the whole step the new data serves to evaluate the predictor generalization in the pre-feedback phase and then the half-step evaluates the predictor after being given the feedback requested, if any.
 Analyzing the performance in a non-cumulative manner indicates the effect that each increment's samples have at that moment in time to better compare the performance on pre- and post- feedback.
-As such, jumps in performance from one increment to another may occur due to the number of samples and changes in balance of the classes by introducing the increment's novel classes.
-The figures for assessing how the predictors handle novelty, such as novelty detection Figure~\ref{fig:detect}, novelty recognition Figure~\ref{fig:recog}, novelty reaction time Figure~\ref{fig:react}, all only show the performance at the pre-feedback phase, as no novelty occurs in the post-feedback phase given the video samples have already been seen.
+As such, jumps in performance from one increment to another may occur due to the number of samples and changes in class balance by introducing the increment's novel classes.
+The figures for assessing how the predictors handle novelty, such as novelty detection Figure~\ref{fig:detect}, novelty recognition Figure~\ref{fig:recog}, novelty reaction time Figure~\ref{fig:react}, all show only the performance at the pre-feedback phase, as no novelty occurs in the post-feedback phase given the video samples have already been seen.